stjordanis/terra-docs-old/docs/dev-spec-market.md

 This algorithm ensures that the Terra protocol remains liquid for Terra<>Luna swaps.
 Of course, this specific example was meant to be more illustrative than realistic -- with much larger liquidity pools used in production, the magnitude of the spread is diminished.

-### Auto-Replenishing Liquidity Pools
+#### Auto-Replenishing Liquidity Pools

 The market starts out with two liquidity pools of equal sizes, one representing Terra (all denominations) and another representing Luna, initialiazed by the parameter `BasePool`.

-The blockchain maintains in its state `TerraPoolDelta`, which is a number that represents the deviation between Terra/Luna pools from their initial base values -- one number that  provides a descriptive snapshot of the demand difference.
+The blockchain maintains in its state `TerraPoolDelta`, which represents the deviation $\delta$ of the Terra pool from its base size in units USDR.

 At the end of each block, the market module will "replenish" the pools by decreasing the delta between the Terra and Luna pools.
 The rate at which the pools will be replenished toward equilibrium is set by the parameter `PoolRecoveryPeriod`, with lower periods meaning faster recovery times, denoting more sensitivity to changing prices.

-This mechanism ensures liquidity and acts as a sort of low-pass filter, allowing for the spread fee (which is calculated by the delta) to drop back down when changes in price are interpreted by the network as a lasting, rising trend in the true price of the peg rather than spikes from large, temporary positions from trading.
+This mechanism ensures liquidity and acts as a sort of low-pass filter, allowing for the spread fee (which is a function of `TerraPoolDelta`) to drop back down when changes in price are interpreted by the network as a lasting, rising trend in the true price of the peg rather than noisy spikes from temporary trading activity.

-## Defense Mechanisms

-Since Terra's price feed is derived from validator oracles, there is necessarily a delay between the on-chain reported price and the actual realtime price.

-This difference is on the order of about 1 minute (our oracle `VotePeriod` is 30 seconds), which is negligible for nearly all practical transactions.
-However an attacker could take advantage of this lag and extract value out of the network through a front-running attack.

-To defend against this, Terra has implemented the following mechanisms:

-- a Tobin Tax (set at 0.3%) for spot-trading Terra<>Terra swaps
-- a minimum spread (currently set at 2%) for Terra<>Luna swaps

 ## Message Types